-45.104 - The following is the Withdrawal Policy for the Trust, which is subject to the liquidity position of the Trust and the discretion of Trilogy:

-- Applications for withdrawal will not be accepted within the first two months of initially investing in the Trust. - Four months' notice is required to withdraw units in the Trust. - Trilogy may, at its discretion waive either or both of the above points, i.e. the initial two month holding period and the four month notice period depending on the liquidity of the Trust at that point in time. - The minimum balance in the Trust remaining after the withdrawal must be at least \$1,000. - a.
+- a.
+The following is the Withdrawal Policy for the Trust, which is subject to the liquidity position of the Trust and the discretion of Trilogy Funds: - i. applications for withdrawal will not be accepted within the first two months of initially investing in the Trust; - ii. four months' notice is required to withdraw units in the Trust; - iii.
+Trilogy Funds may, at its discretion waive either or both of the above points, i.e. the initial two month holding period and the four month notice period depending on the liquidity of the Trust at that point in time; and - iv. the minimum balance in the Trust remaining after the withdrawal must be at least \$1,000. - b.
 Withdrawals are allowed from the Trust when it is a liquid scheme.
-Refer to Benchmark 8: Withdrawal arrangements and Section 3.5 of the PDS. - b.
-If the Trust were to become a non-liquid scheme no redemptions would be permitted under the liquid scheme arrangements provided by section 610KA of the Corporations Act (and the Constitution of the Trust) on which withdrawals as described in (a) are based.
-All redemptions would be on the basis provided in section 601KB of the Corporations Act.
-Under this Trilogy may (but is not obliged to) offer all Investors to withdraw, wholly or partly, their units from the Trust to the extent that particular Trust assets are available to be able to be converted by Trilogy in time to satisfy the withdrawal requests made by the Investors in response to the offer.
+Refer to Benchmark 8: Withdrawal arrangements and Section 4.5 of the PDS. - c.
+If the Trust were to become an illiquid scheme, no redemptions would be permitted under the liquid scheme arrangements provided by section 610KA of the Corporations Act 2001 (Cth) (and the Constitution of the Trust) on which withdrawals as described in (a) are based.
+All redemptions would be on the basis provided in section 601KB of the Corporations Act 2001 (Cth).
+Under this, Trilogy Funds may (but is not obliged to) offer all Investors to withdraw, wholly or partly, their units from the Trust to the extent that particular Trust assets are available to be able to be converted by Trilogy Funds in time to satisfy the withdrawal requests made by the Investors in response to the offer.

 If the amount made available is insufficient to meet all requests, then the requests will be satisfied on a pro rata basis.
-The Trust would be a non-liquid scheme if less than 80% of the assets of the Trust were not able to be realised within the period specified in the Constitution for satisfying withdrawal requests.
+The Trust would be an illiquid scheme if less than 80% of the assets of the Trust were not able to be realised within the period specified in the Constitution for satisfying withdrawal requests.

 That period is stated to be 15 months.
 The ability for an investor to redeem their units from the Trust is dependent upon its liquidity.
-The Trust's liquidity is influenced by additional investments into the

-Trust, redemptions and draw-downs required on approved loans.
+The Trust's liquidity is influenced by additional investments into the Trust, redemptions and draw- downs required on approved loans.